 Free and Open Source Radiation Exposure Monitoring for the physicist

-OpenREM is a free, open source framework created for the purpose of radiation dose monitoring.
+OpenREM is a free, open source application for patient dose monitoring.
 It features:

 OpenREM therefore provides the tools a qualified medical physicist needs both to gather data for reference/representative dose reporting and — more importantly — for monitoring and optimising radiation exposures as part of an interdisciplinary dose and image quality radiology team.